jump-dev/JuMP.jl/docs/src/manual/nonlinear.md

 matrix is treated as dense, so the performance will be poor on functions with high-dimensional input.

-### User-defined functions with vector inputs
+### User-defined operators with vector inputs

-User-defined functions which take vectors as input arguments (for example, `f(x::Vector)`) are *not* supported.
+User-defined operators which take vectors as input arguments (for example, `f(x::Vector)`) are *not* supported.
 Instead, use Julia's splatting syntax to create a function with scalar arguments.
 For example, instead of:
 ```julia